Across the Cook Strait

 The Interislander, ready to depart.

-Our ferry crossing was booked through the camper van rental company (it was a package deal thing) and, instead of being booked for September 15th (the day we'd be crossing), it had been booked for August 15th (before we even left the U.S.).
-This meant we'd missed the spot that we'd paid about $500 for in advance by 30 days.
+Our ferry crossing was booked through the camper van rental company (it was a package deal sort of thing).
+Instead of being booked for September 15th (the day we'd be crossing), the agent had booked our ferry reservation for August 15th (before we even left the U.S.).
+This meant we'd missed the spot that we'd paid about $500 for by 30 days.

 interislander-access.jpg